 Choosing the Right Dartboard for you

-When it comes time to choosing the best dartboard for you, there are a number of different factors to consider, such as: size, appearance, and materials.
+When choosing the best dartboard for you, there are many different things to consider.
+Including size, appearance, and materials.

 The unique thing about this material is that it heals itself once you remove the darts.
-Every hole left behind closes itself up, which makes the board last for so much longer.
+Every hole left behind closes itself up, which makes the board last much longer.

 Dartboards made entirely from Cork are usually lower grade and don’t offer quite the same qualities as Sisal dartboards.
 Although they do prove to be a much cheaper option, making them a good choice for those on a budget.